jayawd02/WebAssignment/Discussion.md

-Architecture:
+## Architecture:
 - When would you prefer to develop an Assignment 1 style web application (Server-side rendering, serving HTML)?
 - When would you prefer an Assignment 2 one (REST API & Single Page Application)?

-Version Control:
+### Version Control:

-- What is git and what is it used for?
+### What is git and what is it used for?

-    It is a distributed version controling system and is used for tracking changes.
-Can you to track changes to source code while developing software
+    It is a  version controling system and is used for tracking changes.
+You can use it to track changes to source code while developing software
-- List 3 git commands you’ve learned in this course.
+### List 3 git commands you’ve learned in this course.

     git add <filename>  - to add files to the git repository. similar to staging